Pratikshinde55/Ansible-setup-onAWS/README.md

 6. **sshpass install: [If we don't want share manual public key by using aah-copy-id cmd then use this method]**

-   - Install the `epel-release package`:(This is for amazon linux2 AMI to enable to download sshpass)
+   - Install the `epel-release` package:(This is for amazon linux2 AMI to enable to download sshpass)

    - Enable amazon-linux-extras epel :